Neutralization (chemistry): Quantitative treatment

-The term fully dissociated is applied to a solute when the concentration of the products of its dissociation are below the detection limits, that is, when the products' concentrations are too low to measured.
+The term fully dissociated is applied to a solute when the concentration of undissociated solute is below the detection limits, that is, when the undissociated solute's concentration is too low to measured.
 Quantitatively, this is expressed as log K < −2, or in some texts log K < −1.76.
 This means that the value of the dissociation constant cannot be obtained from experimental measurements.
 The value can, however, be estimated theoretically.
 For example the value of log K ≈ −6 has been estimated for hydrogen chloride in aqueous solution at room temperature.

 A chemical compound may behave as a strong acid in solution when its concentration is low and as a weak acid when its concentration is very high.
 Sulfuric acid is an example of such a compound.

 Weak acids and strong bases

 A weak acid HA is one that does not dissociate fully when it is dissolved in water.
 Instead an equilibrium mixture is formed: